As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 English Bulldog playfully shows his bottom!

-The discharge may come out when a dog is passing poo, or just randomly.
-The owner might notice a foul stench, or their dog may be leaking odourless fluid from the anus.
-Thankfully, for the majority of patients, this is an issue that is easily remedied.
+The discharge may come out randomly or when a dog is passing feces.
+The owner might notice a foul stench, or their dog may be leaking odorless fluid from the anus.

 Blocked anal glands are really common and we generally see them in smaller breeds and dogs who are obese.
 Normally, the dog would express their own glands each time they pass a solid poop.
-When this doesn’t happen, the anal gland fluid may leak out of their bottom onto your furniture or the floor.
+When this doesn’t happen, the anal gland fluid may leak out of the bottom onto your furniture or the floor.

 A more seasoned owner may feel comfortable expressing glands at home.
 This can usually be done with the help of one person to hold the dog still.
 However, a groomer or vet will always be happy to help out if you’re uncomfortable doing this or aren’t sure you’re emptying the gland fully.
+Learn how to express anal glands.

 vet cleaning a dog's bottom with a pad